mudssrali/cond-construct/README.md

 )
 ```

+### Next

+- [] Handle multiple method executions
+- [] Add more option for falsy value

 ### Note

 As all predicates have to be evaluated before the right branch can be chosen, it can have a negative performance impact if you rely on heavy computations here.
 It's best have simple booleans and resort to `_.cond` for complex use cases.

+If you're looking for `Javascript` implementation you can find at [Original from Erik Muller - Cond-Flow](https://github.com/erikmueller/cond-flow).